ANANDMISHRAK/yourtube_like_clone/Readme.md

 #### Now work on Comment controller

 Name of controller:

-                        add comment , or create comment
+- add comment , or create comment
-                        update comment
+- update comment
-                        delete comment
+- delete comment
-                        get / find all comment on a video
+- get / find all comment on a video

 ##### create a controller to add or create comment

 create connent

-                  1. take comment from body
+- 1.  take comment from body
-                  2. take video id from URL
+- 2.  take video id from URL
-                  3. check video id -> find from data base
+- 3.  check video id -> find from data base
-                  4. cretate comment document in data base
+- 4.  cretate comment document in data base
-                  5. return response
+- 5.  return response

 ##### create a controller for update comment

-      take comment id and new commwnt
-       and update it
+take comment id and new comment and update it

 ##### create a controller for delete comment